Thursday, November 1 – Zacapa, Guatemala to La Entrada, Honduras – 197 km

 We enjoyed a fabulous meal with Steve and Eva last night at a restaurant near the hotel.
 We had great food, great drinks, excellent service and lots of laughs.

 This morning we organized our gear so we could drop the bikes off at the airport and be ready to fly ourselves to Bogota tomorrow.
 Getting to the airport cargo area was interesting – no one seems to post signs anywhere about what business is where.
 We found Air Cargo and dropped off the bikes, walked over to a customs building to get paperwork stamped (was hard to find as this one doesn’t have clear signage) then walked back to finish the paperwork and pay (cash only!) the fee of $1000 for each bike.
 A receipt?
 No, that’s not offered!
 But we have a stack of paperwork that hopefully means our bikes will arrive in Bogata tomorrow about the same time we will.

-While at the customs building we briefly met friends of a Steve and Eva, Glenn and Deanna from Arizona who are on.
-BMW Gs, riding two up.
-They too fly out tomorrow, but on an earlier flight than us.
+While at the customs building we briefly met friends of Steve and Eva, Glenn and Deanna from Arizona who are on a BMW GS, riding two up.
+They fly out tomorrow, but on an earlier flight than we do.
 We invited them to join us (and Steve and Eva) for dinner, but they didn’t make it.